 A license may be required for a location where people are charged admission to enter and engage in dancing.

 A license must be obtained to legally service fire prevention equipment.

 Any business that provides lodging, either regularly or occasionally, for profit must obtain a license.

-Numerous business which maintain facilities to keep or sell animals and pets may require a license from the Department of Code Enforcement.
+Numerous business which maintain facilities to keep or sell animals and pets may require a license from the Department of Business and Neighborhood Services.
 Please review the ordinance to see if a certain type of business requires this license.